VirtoCommerce/vc-module-catalog-publishing/docs/index.md

 ## Define your own product completeness evaluator

-If you want, you may create you own product completeness evaluator implementation by implemening `ICompletenessEvaluator` interface:
+If you want, you can create your own product completeness evaluator implementation by implementing `ICompletenessEvaluator` interface:
 ```csharp
 public class CustomCompletenessEvaluator : ICompletenessEvaluator
 {